chamons/VinylCutter/docs/attributes.md

 - **[With]** will add associated WithFoo methods to construct new instances with modifications.
 	- If placed on the class or struct, it will apply to all fields of the record
 	- If placed on specific fields\properties it will apply only to those specific items.
+- **[Mutable]** on field will create a private field that is not set by the constructor, and copied directly to new instances